01-edu/public/subjects/ai/pipeline/audit/README.md

 dtype: int64
 ```

-##### The question 2 is validated if the transformed test set by the `OneHotEncoder` fitted on the train set is as below.
+###### For question 2, is the transformed test set by the `OneHotEncoder` fitted on the train set as below?
 Make sure the transformer takes as input a dataframe with the columns in the order defined `['node-caps' , 'breast', 'breast-quad', 'irradiat']` :

 ```console
 #First 10 rows: